Hurricane Rita: Louisiana

 In Vermilion Parish east of its landfall location, Rita's storm surge damaged dozens of homes and businesses, including most of the structures on Pecan Island.
 The floodwaters damaged a driveway to a lock and dam in Intracoastal City, and also damaged shrimp boats.
 The floodwaters inundated parts of U.S. Route 90 in St. Mary Parish.
 Rescue efforts were undertaken for up to 1,000 people stranded by local flooding.
 On Saturday, September 24 alone, 250 people were rescued.

 In southeast Louisiana's Terrebonne Parish, storm surge reached 7 ft flooding an estimated 10,000 homes.
 Virtually every levee was breached.
 Some people were stranded in flooded communities and had to be rescued by boat.
 At least 100 people were reported rescued from rooftops.
-Along Lake Pontchartrain, flooding entered homes and businesses in Slidell and Mandevill.
+Along Lake Pontchartrain, flooding entered homes and businesses in Slidell and Mandeville.
+In New Orleans, the storm pushed water over gravel berms serving as temporary flood barriers in the Lower Ninth Ward.

+Much of northwest Louisiana experienced tropical storm force winds, causing damage mainly from falling trees.
 In Shreveport, heavy rainfall caused flash flooding on several streets, including a portion of I-20.
-When Rita passed west of the city, Shreveport recorded an atmospheric pressure of 29.05 inHg, only .01 inch higher than the lowest pressure recorded on February 27, 1902.

-The hurricane's storm surge topped levees and inundated low-lying coastal communities, the greatest amount of damage extended across most of southern Louisiana, from the Mississippi River delta to the Sabine River.

-Closer to the Intracoastal Waterway, communities shared a similar fate; Big Lake, Deatonville, Gibbstown and Hackberry were all devastated or heavily damaged.
-In Hackberry, an unofficial wind gust of 180 mph was recorded on a boat tied up to a local dock.
-Above the Intracoastal Waterway in northern Cameron Parish, the damage was devastating, with the communities of Grand Lake, Hebert's Camp, Lowry, Pelican Point, and Sweetlake suffering from extensive flooding and wind damage.
-Over a decade later, many communities south of the Intracoastal Waterway are still recovering, with their populations significantly lower than pre-Rita levels.

-To the north in Calcasieu Parish, the cities and communities of Iowa, Lake Charles, Moss Bluff, Sulphur, and Westlake suffered severe wind damage, and some areas also received flooding due to both storm surge and heavy rain.

-In the western Calcasieu parish communities of Vinton and Starks, wind damage was also severe.
-The roof was torn off of the Vinton Recreation Center.
-Damaged utility towers made power restoration problematic, with much of the area waiting months for utilities to be restored.